Wyoming — Albany County

 Multifamily Sales

-Home to the University of Wyoming — Laramie's rental market is defined by stable student demand, limited supply, and yields that outperform most Colorado markets.
+Home to the University of Wyoming.
+Laramie's rental market is defined by stable student demand, limited supply, and yields that outperform most Colorado markets.

 The Laramie Multifamily Market

-Laramie is Wyoming's university city — home to the University of Wyoming, the state's only four-year research university, which enrolls over 12,000 students and employs thousands of faculty and staff.
+Laramie is Wyoming's university city, home to the University of Wyoming, the state's only four-year research university, which enrolls over 12,000 students and employs thousands of faculty and staff.
 The university is the dominant economic driver in Albany County, creating a renter base that is consistent, predictable, and relatively insensitive to broad economic cycles.
 When the energy sector softens, Laramie's occupancy holds in ways that pure energy-dependent Wyoming markets do not.

 Laramie sits at 7,200 feet elevation along I-80 between Cheyenne and Rawlins, a position that historically limited its appeal to investors unfamiliar with Wyoming.
-That unfamiliarity has been an advantage for buyers who have operated in the market — the lack of institutional competition has kept acquisition pricing attractive while the underlying fundamentals remain sound.
+That unfamiliarity has been an advantage for buyers who have operated in the market.
+The lack of institutional competition has kept acquisition pricing attractive while the underlying fundamentals remain sound.
 Wyoming's zero state income tax, landlord-friendly legal environment, and low property tax burden further enhance net operating income relative to comparable Colorado assets.

-The student housing segment in Laramie operates differently from conventional multifamily — per-bed leasing, parental guarantors, and twelve-month lease structures tied to the academic calendar are common.
+The student housing segment in Laramie operates differently from conventional multifamily: per-bed leasing, parental guarantors, and twelve-month lease structures tied to the academic calendar are common.
 We understand these dynamics and maintain relationships with the student housing-focused buyers who underwrite this asset type correctly and will pay accordingly.

 Investment Characteristics and Buyer Profile